Twenty-First Sunday in Ordinary Time (Year B)

 The Catholic Church proclaims that Jesus raised marriage to the dignity of a "sacrament."
 That is, their married relationship participates in the Lord's paschal mystery, is strengthened by it, and is called to proclaim it through their espoused love.
 As spouses sacrifice for each other, and together sacrifice for others, they participate in the dying and rising of the Lord Jesus Christ.
 The spouse visiting the beloved in the nursing home every day for meals when he or she is no longer recognized is also saying, "This is my body given for you."

 The Church often refers to the Christian family as a "domestic church."
-In his many teachings on faithful married life, Blessed John Paul II taught that parents passing on the faith to their daughters and sons are "true domestic churches."
+In his many teachings on faithful married life, Saint John Paul II taught that parents passing on the faith to their daughters and sons are "true domestic churches."
 This handing on of the faith includes time for family prayer, faithful commitment to the sacramental life, and witnessing Gospel values to the wider society.

 In particular, the holy father encouraged Christian families to be immersed in the Catholic Church's social teachings and to live and express these teachings through various social ministries, and civic organizations, always based on a virtue of fundamental hospitality.

 In his own words, Pope John Paul II taught, "The Christian family is thus called upon to offer everyone a witness of generous and disinterested dedication to social matters, through a 'preferential option' for the poor and disadvantaged.
-Therefore, advancing in its following of the Lord by special love for all the poor, it must have special concern for the hungry, the poor, the old, the sick, drug victims and those who have no family" (Familiaris Consortio # 44).
+Therefore, advancing in its following of the Lord by special love for all the poor, it must have special concern for the hungry, the poor, the old, the sick, drug victims and those who have no family" (Familiaris Consortio, no. 44).

 Parents witness their deep faith by their conjugal and sacrificial love, their public commitment to the sacraments, and the integrity of their public and private lives.
 From their parents' example, sons and daughters can discover the meaning and purpose of their lives and develop their own intimate relationship with Christ.
 They recognize their daily calling to grow in God's love for them through their service to others and care for all life.